 Using Oxygen at Home

-Why might I need oxygen at home?
-You may need supplemental oxygen if you are not able to breathe enough oxygen on your own.
-You may need supplemental oxygen if you have certain medical conditions, such as asthma, chronic bronchitis, or lung disease.
-You may need oxygen all the time, or only when you sleep or exercise.
+Why might I need to use oxygen at home?
+You may need extra oxygen if you are not able to breathe enough oxygen on your own.
 You need a doctor's order to get oxygen therapy.
-The order will include how much oxygen you need, and how often you need it.
-Use oxygen as directed by your caregiver.
+The order will include how much you need, and how often you need it.
+Use oxygen as directed.

-Compressed oxygen: This system holds oxygen in a metal cylinder (tank) under pressure.
+Compressed oxygen holds oxygen in a metal cylinder (tank) under pressure.
 The tank can be set to release only the amount of oxygen you need as you breathe.
 Compressed oxygen tanks are heavy, and are meant to be used when you stay mostly in one place.
-Ask for help if you need help to move or secure it.
+You may need help to move or secure it.
 Smaller tanks and wheeled carts are available to help you move with ease, or when you travel.

 What are the types of oxygen breathing devices?
 Each device is connected to the oxygen supply with tubing.
 The tubing should be long enough to let you move around your house.
-Change your tubing every 6 to 12 months.
 You may need a humidifier to moisten the oxygen.
 This may prevent dryness in your nose, mouth, and throat.
 Ask your caregiver if you need a humidifier, and how to attach it to your oxygen supply.

-Transtracheal oxygen: Transtracheal oxygen is given through a small, flexible catheter (tube) in your trachea (windpipe).
-A catheter is put directly into your windpipe through an opening in your neck.
+- Transtracheal oxygen is given through a small, flexible catheter inserted into an opening in your trachea (windpipe).
 A necklace holds the catheter in place.
-You will need a humidifier with transtracheal oxygen to keep your throat from getting dry.

 How do I use oxygen safely?

-Do not change the flow of your oxygen unless directed by your caregiver.
+Do not change the flow of your oxygen unless your caregiver tells you to.
 Turn your oxygen container or concentrator off when you are not using your oxygen.

-- Do not drink alcohol or take sedatives while you are using oxygen.
+Do not drink alcohol or take sedatives while you use oxygen.
 These may slow your breathing.

 How do I clean my oxygen supplies?

-Nasal Cannula: Wash your nasal prongs with soap and water twice a week.
+Wash or replace equipment parts as directed.
+Wash your nasal prongs with soap and water twice a week.
 Replace your nasal prongs every 2 weeks.
 Replace your tubing every 2 months, or when it becomes stiff.
 Change the tubing if moisture appears on the inside of the tube.
 Moisture can make bacteria grow, and cause infections.
-Change the cannula and tubing after you have healed from any colds.
+Change the cannula and tubing after you have a cold or the flu.

-Oxygen concentrator: Unplug the unit.
-Use a damp cloth to wipe the cabinet that holds the unit.
-Let the cabinet dry.
-Disinfect the buttons and outside of your concentrator.
+Disinfect the buttons and outside of your oxygen concentrator.
 Clean your air filter at least once a week with soap and water.
 Let it air dry.
 Replace the filter at least once a week.
 Ask your oxygen supply company to service your concentrator at least once a year.
 Ask your caregiver if you have any questions about how to clean the air filter.

-Humidifier: Wash your humidifier bottle with soap and warm water between each refill.
-Rinse and air dry the bottle before you refill it with sterile (germ-free) or distilled water.
+- Wash your humidifier bottle with soap and warm water between each refill.
+Rinse and air dry the bottle before you refill it with distilled water.
 Do not use tap water.
 Disinfect the outside of the bottle and cap once the inside of the bottle has been washed.

 What are some general tips for oxygen use?